Jeremy Lin is a restricted free agent who will receive a huge contract from… (Mike Ehrmann / Getty Images )

-Should the NBA figure out a way to get Lin into the All-Star game?
-Writers from around the Tribune Co. will discuss the topic.
-Check back throughout the day for more responses and join the discussion by voting in the poll and leaving a comment of your own.
+Check back throughout the day for more responses and join the conversation by voting in the poll and leaving a comment of your own.

 Brian Schmitz, Orlando Sentinel